pyne/pyne/docs/devsguide/style_guide.rst

 **********
 Exceptions
 **********
-Exceptions are the preferred error-reporting mechanism, as opposed to returning integer error codes.
+Built-in exceptions are the preferred error-reporting mechanism, as opposed to returning integer error codes or custom exception mechanisms.

 Do not throw exceptions from destructors.